 Attend full-time or part-time.

-The Trauma Informed Educational Practice certificate courses are:
+Trauma Informed Educational Practice - Online Graduate Certificate

 If you do not meet the graduate admission criteria, please email us to determine if you could be admitted on a conditional basis.